Retto/test-automation/README.md

 # test-automation

-A Java maven project to test https://demo.thingsboard.io/ website using Cucumber, Gherkin.
+A Java maven project to test https://demo.thingsboard.io/ website using Cucumber, Gherkin and Selenium.